YingXu001/CSE_450A_Final_Project/README.md

 # CSE-450A-Final-Project

-**Description:** The player controls a submarine that passes the obstacles and explores each level to find the exit.
+**Description:** The player controls a submarine that navigates through obstacles and explores each level to find the exit.
+The Player has limited ammo and can fight fish and sea monsters around the levels.
+To beat a level and progress to the next, you must find the exit portal, which looks like a well.

-**Control:** It can move forward and backward by pressing `W` and `S`, and it can rotate to the left and right by pressing `A` and `D`.
-It can shoot by pressing `Space`.
+**Control:**
+Move Forward - 'W'

+Move Backward - 'S'

+Rotate Left - 'A'

+Rotate Right - 'D'

+Shoot - 'SPACE'

+Change Ammo Type - 'P'

+Change Speed (slow, medium, fast) - '1', '2', '3'

+**Monster/Fish:**
+FishEnemy:

-**Monster/Fish:** When the submarine hits the two fishes on the top, the game restarts.
-When the submarine hits the two monsters on the bottom, it gets pushed back and also loses 10 blood.
+When the submarine hits the FishEnemy, the submarine loses 10 health points.

+It takes 1 bullet to destroy the FishEnemy.

+A single collision will destroy the FishEnemy.

+MonsterEnemy:

+When the submarine hits the MonsterEnemy, the submarine loses 15 health points.

+It takes 3 bullets to destroy the MonsterEnemy.

+It requires 3 collisions to destroy the MonsterEnemy.

 **Play the Game:** [Submarine Adventure](https://yingxu.itch.io/450finalproject)